samarthdd/icap-infrastructure/README.md

 ### Standing up Management UI

-All of these commands are run int he root folder.
+All of these commands are run in the root folder.
 Firstly create the namespace

 ```
 kubectl create ns management-ui